dimakr169/dtest/README.md

 The `examples/` directory includes:
 - **In-domain** and **Out-of-domain** test examples for **Cold UNet and DiT variants** along with  **SGMSE+ and CDIffuSE**.

+## Trainer configs
+- train_ri_unet_pt.py: Trains Cold UNet in Δnorm residual and Direct modes.
-PS: DiT may not run properly in envs with PyTorch <2.9
+- train_ri_dit_pt.py: Trains Cold DiT in Δnorm residual mode.
+It may not run properly in envs with PyTorch <2.9